 Can the Liver Flush Tea be sweetened with Stevia?

 Jon suggests sweetening the tea with a little honey or maple syrup if you wish during the detox.
 But stevia is acceptable if you wish to use it.

-26. Why do we have to wait until day 2 to have the potassium broth?
-And from day 2 on, it says to take the broth as a snack after dinner - but can this be drunk throughout the day like the tea?
+Why do we have to wait until day 2 to have the potassium broth?
+Can I drink it throughout the day?

 It’s only important if you start plugging up.
 Without it, you’ll probably have to use an enema in the morning.
 The cleaner you keep the colon during the detox, the better you’ll feel.

-Garlic plays an important role in purging parasites and cleaning out the liver.
+Garlic plays an important role in helping purge parasites while cleaning out the liver.
 However, if you can’t handle it, it’s better to do the flush without the garlic, than not do it at all.

 Pertaining to the instructions, how much is a ‘dropper’ or ‘dropperful’?

 One dropper equals 1ml, as marked on the dropper.